iwmiwaplus/ODR/Partitioned Croplands/README.md

 <div align="center">

-<small>Table 02 - Independent accuracy assessment of crop masks based on validation data </small>
+<small>Table 02 - Results of independent accuracy assessment of crop masks from landcover products (NB: GCEP30 was excluded from the accuracy assessment as the validation dataset used in this study was also used in producing GCEP30) </small>

 </div>